rohitgogi/news-to-podcast-agent/README.md

 Ingest → Reason → Speak → Deliver → Repeat
 ```

-Each stage handles one part of the process — from collecting raw data to producing a finished podcast episode.
+Each stage handles one part of the process, from collecting raw data to producing a finished podcast episode.

 ### 3. Ingest
 First, I had to figure out how to pull fresh news automatically.
-I found **RSS (Really Simple Syndication)** feeds — structured web data that updates as news outlets post new stories.
+I found **RSS (Really Simple Syndication)** feeds, structured web data that updates as news outlets post new stories.
 With Python’s `feedparser`, I can easily collect articles from major U.S. and tech/AI sources without scraping HTML or dealing with paywalls.

 ### 4. Store